Cutting Stained Glass By Tapping Video

-You can see from this video that the tapping method is extremely useful in certain circumstances.
+You can see from these videos that the tapping method is extremely useful in certain circumstances.

-But what about the times that it’s not the best choice of technique?
+But what about the times that cutting glass by tapping is not the best choice of technique?

 The tapping method is not good for: